AVAILABLE GRANTS/APPLY FOR A GRANT

 MCMURRY CONTINUING EDUCATION GRANTS

-- Grants of up to $1,750 available to employees at Wyoming’s libraries who have been employed at the same library for a minimum period of 12 months.
+- Grants of up to $1,750 are available to employees at Wyoming’s libraries who have been employed at the same library for a minimum period of 12 months.

 - Grant supports: coursework for certification or completion of degree in a library-related subject area OR attendance at conferences, workshops or seminars.

 - Grants are made bi-monthly, starting January 31.

 HAZEL PATTERSON MEMORIAL GRANT